unvt/design-2021-05/README.md

 the United Nations Vector Tile Toolkit (UNVT)

 # Purpose
-- Enable everyone to produce, style, host, and optimize vector tiles.
+- Enable everyone to produce, style, host, and optimize Vector Tiles (VT).
-- Promote sharing of ideas and techniques involved.
+- Promote sharing of ideas and techniques on VT.

 # Background
 Geospatial Information Authority of Japan (GSI) has been contributing